ARMurray/Ecuador/README.md

 + Measure stream width
 + Measure velocity with Golden Rod
 + Measure depth in the middle (divide by 2 to get avg depth)
++ Measure slope with range finder
-+ Take a reading with the handhel Vaisala
++ Take a reading with the handheld Vaisala
++ Take GPS Reading
++ Mark whether the point is covered by vegetation or open to the sky

 ### Experiment #3
 ![alt text](https://github.com/ARMurray/Ecuador/blob/master/images/VasialaXeosFD.png "Flux Experimental Design")